nedwors/hopper/README.md

 php artisan hop test
 ```
 ...will create a sqlite database at `database/hopper/test.sqlite`.
-> The `hopper` directory will be created by Hopper if it doesn't alrady exist
+> The `hopper` directory will be created by Hopper if it doesn't already exist
 #### MySql
-Hopper creates all MySql on your configured MySql connection.
+Hopper creates all MySql databases on your configured MySql connection.
 All databases created by Hopper will have a prefix applied to their name so you can easily identify them as needed.
 You can configure the prefix in the config file:
 ```php
 ...